sqonk/phext-datakit/docs/api/DataFrame.md

 If exactly one column is supplied then a single value is returned, otherwise a DataFrame of 1 value per column is produced.

-$sample is passed through to the standard deviation calculation to determine how the result is producted.
+$sample is passed through to the standard deviation calculation to determine how the result is produced.

 ------